-The settlement account is used for the debiting and crediting of all payable amounts between the BRP and eSett.
-Any collateral that the BRP provides in the form of cash shall also be held on the settlement account.
+The Pledged Settlement Account/Cash Account is used for the debiting and crediting of all payable amounts between the BRP and eSett, and BSP and eSett.
+In the Pledged Settlement Account Model any collateral that the BRPs and BSPs provide in the form of cash shall also be held on the Pledged settlement account.
+In the Cash Account model all cash collateral must be held on the Cash Collateral Account.
 The requirements and procedures related to collaterals are further described in chapter 9.

 The settlement account must be held in Denmark, Finland, Norway or Sweden.
-The currency of the settlement account can be EUR, DKK, NOK or SEK.
-The BRP must select the same currency for its settlement account as it has selected for its invoices.
-If a BRP operates in multiple countries, it can have one settlement account per country over which the invoices for respective country are settled.
-Or BRP can have one common account over which invoices are settled if the invoicing currency is the same in all the countries.
-The settlement account will be updated by the BRP through Online Service.
-Any account setup of the BRP is subject to review and approval by eSett.
+The currency of the settlement account can be EUR, DKK, NOK or SEK depending on country that the BRP operates (see chapter 8.8 Currency Treatment).
+The BRPs and BSPs must select the same currency for their pledged settlement account/cash account as they have selected for their invoices.
+If a party operates in multiple countries, it can have one pledged settlement account/cash account per country over which the invoices for respective country are settled.
+Or party can have one common account over which invoices are settled if the invoicing currency is the same in all the countries.
+The account(s) will be updated by the BRP or BSP through Online Service.
+Any account setup is subject to review and approval by eSett.

-To enable the debiting of the settlement account and to make it possible to apply the funds on the settlement account as collateral, the BRP needs to sign a Pledged Cash Account Agreement, as defined by eSett, whereby the BRP pledges the funds on the account to eSett and grants eSett the necessary right of disposal over the account.
-The BRP also needs to sign MT101 and MT940 -agreements with its settlement bank.
+In the Pledged Settlement Account Model to enable the debiting of the pledged settlement account and to make it possible to apply the funds on the pledged settlement account as collateral, the BRPs and BSPs need to sign a Pledged Cash Account Agreement, as defined by eSett, whereby they pledge the funds on the account to eSett and grant eSett the necessary right of disposal over the account.
+The BRPs and BSPs also need to sign MT101 and MT940 agreements with their settlement bank.
 These agreements are necessary for eSett to direct debit the settlement account and retrieve balance statements of it.
-An agreement on same-day-value payments to the BRP's settlement account is needed if the BRP wishes to receive the payment as same-day-value payment.
+An agreement on same-day-value payments to the account is needed if the party wishes to receive the payment as same-day-value payment.
 The settlement bank will advise on what agreements are required.